Post Summary: The Essential Banff Winter Packing List For Your Next Canadian Vacation

 LAYERS for Your Banff Winter Packing List

-Winter layers are probably the most important pieces you will pack on your Banff winter packing list.
+Layering clothes for winter adventures is probably the most important strategy for a great Banff winter packing list.
 Done well, these winter layers will trap warm air between the clothing, thus keeping you much warmer, for much longer.

 Here’s the trick with layering clothing correctly: